Skip to main content

 Here are a few tips:

 • Laser acupuncture: This non-invasive, painless treatment has been shown to significantly increase implantation rates when performed before and after embryo transfer.
-And we have an amazing Acupuncture Team on standby for your big day!
+At Illume, we even have an amazing Acupuncture Team on standby for your big day!
 Learn more about laser acupuncture and embryo transfer or reach out to our acupuncturists directly to get more information.

-• Stress reduction techniques: While we will never tell you to "just relax" during your fertility journey, lowering your stress levels surrounding embryo transfer day is helpful (not just for your physical health, but your mental health).
+• Stress reduction techniques: While we will never tell you to "just relax" during your fertility journey, reducing stress around embryo transfer day is helpful (not just for your physical health, but your mental health).
 Speak with a friend or counselor, connect with our community, practice meditating with the help of an app or free YouTube video, dress in your comfiest clothes, and keep your environment as relaxing as possible.

 • Follow your medication protocol closely: Reach out to your fertility nurse with any questions or concerns about timing or dosage.
 Also make sure you have enough of each of your medications, especially if you are traveling during your cycle.
 Your Care Team works hard to carefully design a personalized medication protocol to give you the highest chance of success!

-This really depends on the maturity of your specific embryo, but implantation typically takes place anywhere from 1-5 days after your embryo transfer.
-The next big question: When do I find out if I'm pregnant or not?
+The answer to this question really depends on the maturity of your specific embryo, but generally, implantation typically takes place anywhere from 1-5 days after your embryo transfer.

 However, you should be mindful of how you're feeling, and not do any heavy lifting or intense exercise for the next few days, because we want you to feel confident that you have created the best uterine environment to allow implantation to take place.